 Still seafood based, the Bayou’s economy is suffering from imported seafood from Asia and South America, environmental disasters both natural and man made, disorganized local leadership, and poor educational opportunities for its citizens.

 After the BP oil disaster my father docked his shrimp boat, The Sun Star, at the foot of the Bayou bridge and it sat there until a shrimper from Dulac, LA purchased it.
-Crossing the Bayou bridge and looking over to never see his boat again is a sad reality.
+Crossing the Bayou bridge and not seeing his boat ever again is a sad reality.

-So with a full heart I invite you to my table in the best way I know how, through this blog and my cooking classes.
+So with a full heart I invite you to my table in the best way I know how, through this website and my cooking classes.

 Thank you for reading and your input is valuable.
 Check out recipes listed and try them.